-E Ear Furnishings Hairs extending horizontally from t he ears.
+Е Ear Furnishings Hairs extending horizontally from the ears.

 Ear Tufts Hairs extending vertically from the tips of the ears.
-Entropion When the eye lids are rolled inward ds.
-Equilateral Triangle Where all sides are the same length head shape in certain breeds i.e., S - Extremities These are mask on the face, the ear Refer also to Points. rs the legs and the tail.
-Eyes Set Well Apart There is no less than the width of a n eye between the eyes.
+Entropion When the eye lids are rolled inwards.
+Equilateral Triangle Where all sides are the same length.
+Use certain breeds i.e., Siamese or Snowshoe ed to describe the required head shape in e.
+Extremities These are mask on the face, the ears the Points. legs and the tail.
+Refer also to Eyes Set Well Apart There is no less than the width of an ey e between the eyes.
 Eye Shape There are 6 basic shapes for cats.
 Round Oval Elliptical eye shape.
 Reducing in size at ends.
 Almond Walnut Having a rounded shape of awalnut; a slightly flattened circle; not quite an oval.
 Hooded Lemon A rounded lemon eye shape

-F Feline Immunodeficiency Virus(FIV) A virus that attacks the cat's immune system.
+F Feline Immunodeficiency Virus (FIV) A virus that attacks the cat's immune system.
 Feline Infectious Peritonitis (FIP) A corona virus infection of the membrane lining cavity.
 This disease can be fatal, but current (new) treatment protocols show very promising results that it can be treated successfully.
 Feral Cat A large wild cat (Felis cattus) living in the Australian Bush.
 Not to be confused with urban strays also known colloquially as "ferals".
 Flank The part between the ribs and thigh at either side of the body.
 Flared Spread outwards.
 Folded Ears The ears fold downward toward the face.
 This is a dominant gene affecting the cartilage.
 As seen in Scottish Folds.
 Foreign Type A physical characteristic defined by a long, elegant body.
 Flock A coat type which has a fine, soft, and short down hair which can be felt.
 As seen in Peterbalds.
 Refer also to Velour.
 Foreshortened Shorter than normal; usually due to the fusion of vertebrae of the spine in the lumbar and spinal area of the cat (back and tail).
 Associated with Scottish Folds where flexibility is reduced, and thickness is increased.
 Frill The thick hair that extends around the neck and down the chest and front legs of a long or semi long-haired cat.
 Also called a ruff.
 Fungus A primitive form of plant life that can be parasitic.
 Refer also to Ringworm.